ismailceylan/type.js/readme.md

 ```
 Type.js allows us to define types.
 Types can extend other types, and we can check this directly without creating an instance.
 Types can also implement interfaces, allowing us to test it without instantiation.
 Finally, types can use traits, and we can verify trait usage without creating an instance.

 Also, Type.js allows interfaces to extend multiple interfaces with `extends` method and traits to use multiple traits with `use` method.
-For checking whether an interface extends other interface, we have a `is` method on interfaces and to check whether a trait uses other traits we have a `behave` method on traits.
+For checking whether an interface extends other interface, we have an `is` method on interfaces and to check whether a trait uses other traits we have a `behave` method on traits.

 We can also perform all the mentioned tests on instances created by types as well.